 Match nodes and edges using labels

-You can match nodes and edges using the label expression in GQL.
+You can match nodes and edges by using the label expression in GQL.

 The following query matches connected nodes and edges that have the values